ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 To set it up, you will download the content of a banking website onto your new web server.
 You can choose between [Diamond Bank](http://diamondbanking.com) of Arkansas _or_ [Bank of Hamilton](http://bankofhamilton.com), North Dakota.
 (Choose only _one_ of the two sites.)
 Why these sites?
 Both of these sites are vulnerable to impersonation because they do not use [HTTPS](https://en.wikipedia.org/wiki/HTTPS) (HTTP with an SSL or TLS layer).
 With HTTPS, the server would have a certificate that is signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) (CA) that authenticates it, i.e. confirms that the site _is_ who it claims to be.

+_(Editor's note: After this experiment was written, Bank of Hamilton began using HTTPS.)_

 [Modern browsers](https://arstechnica.com/information-technology/2017/01/firefox-chrome-start-calling-http-connections-insecure/) usually identify sites that accept login details on an HTTP page in the address bar, e.g. Chrome shows these sites as "Not Secure":

 ![](/blog/content/images/2017/04/vulnerable-sites.png)